-He saw a Pole job posting and got a feeling it could be a perfect fit.
-He was absolutely right.
+They saw a Pole job posting and got a feeling it could be a perfect fit.
+They were absolutely right.
 Meet Johann Prell, Pole’s newest crew member.

 Meet Johann Prell

 Game and Audio Programmer.
 What I’ll be doing depends a lot on the needs of the current project!

 In game projects this can be implementing Poles awesome audio content in levels, characters and effects.
 Or creating any custom audio systems that the game might need, as well as facilitating a workflow where our Audio Designers can iterate and improve the quality of the games sound layer with less impact on inhouse developers time.
 To that end, I think it’s also important to create good testing and QA setups so designers quickly can catch bugs and make sure audio systems and components are acting as expected.

 We’re also looking into making some stand-alone tools for content creation, which is an exciting prospect for me – I’m very much a fan of good workflow.